 Here are the instructions:

-- Answer the questions.
+- Fill in the boxes and click “Register” at the bottom of the page.
 (The “User name” you choose will be set as the name which appears publicly on the posts you create.
 Once you’re registered, you can go into your profile and change your “nickname” at any time.
 Once you do that, your nickname will appear as an option to use as your publicly displayed name.)

 - Check your e-mail inbox.
-There should be a message from “Perfect Duluth Day” with the subject “Your username and password.”
+There should be a message from “Perfect Duluth Day” with the subject “Please confirm your registration on Perfect Duluth Day.”

 - Click on the link in your e-mail to verify your account.